 Bearlodge Ranger District

-In the immediate vicinity is trout fishing, access to over 300 miles of snowmobile trails, hunting, hiking and camping.
-Forest Service campgrounds near Sundance are Cook Lake, Reuter, and Sundance Trailhead.
+In the immediate vicinity is trout fishing, access to 66 miles of snowmobile trails, hunting, hiking, and camping.
+Forest Service campgrounds near Sundance are Cook Lake, Reuter, and Sundance.
 Game species on the district include white-tailed and mule deer, Rocky Mountain elk, Merriam’s turkey and Ruffed grouse.